sunny/rateaux/README.md

 $ rake db:truncate
 ```

-### Drop tables
+### DB Drop tables

 Delete all data and tables from the current database.
-This is similar to `db:drop` but it does not drop the database itself.
+This is similar to
+`db:drop` but it does not drop the database itself.

 ```sh
 $ rake db:drop_tables